nathanwbailey/msc_project/part_4_improved_decoder/README.md

   Autoencoder baseline with an improved decoder with a hard negative sampling approach

 - **downstream_model_lstm_no_decoder/**
-  LSTM-based downstream model using encoder representations directly.
+  LSTM-based downstream model for forecasting.

 - **latent_classification_model/**
   Latent Classification Model.